emgage/engage-ui/src/components/Dropdown/README.md

 Popovers allow merchants to expose and hide additional information and actions when they’re ready to explore them.
 Popovers show next to the button that triggers them, so they demand minimal shift in merchant attention.

 > **Not what you’re looking for?**
->* To put a list of actions in a popover, [use the action list component](/components/actions/action-list).
+>* To put a list of actions in a Dropdown, [use the action list component](/components/actions/action-list).
 >* To group similar concepts and tasks together to make Shopify easier for merchants to scan, read, and take action on, [use the card component](/components/structure/card).